We are sharing our Local Green Spaces Assessment with you in draft so that you can add your comments.

 Whilst Sandyacres Sports & Social Club, Sandyhurst Lane is considered important by the local community as open space important for its recreational and amenity value as well as its contribution to the character of the area and far reaching Important Views, it is designated as a Sports and Recreation Hub in Ashford Borough Council’s Open Space Strategy and the Ashford Local Plan.
 As, albeit limited, development may be required in association with the sports pitches (such as larger improved changing rooms), a Local Green Space designation which prevented development would not be appropriate.
 The Neighbourhood Plan designates this site as a Sports Hub which should be retained and enhanced for the provision of sports pitches.

 A number of open spaces were identified as important to the parish during the course of public consultation at meetings held in community halls at Boughton Lees, Sandyhurst Lane and Goat Lees and in the Neighbourhood Plan household survey held in 2016.

 The Steering Group undertook field surveys to assess the open spaces put forward.

 Ashford Borough Council’s Open Space Strategy 2017

-In drawing up the list of open spaces in the parish, the Steering Group had regard to Ashford Borough Council’s Open Space Strategy 2017.
+In drawing up the list of open green spaces in the parish, the Steering Group had regard to Ashford Borough Council’s Open Space Strategy 2017.
 Important Open Spaces referenced 1, 2, 5, and 6 in the table in paragraph 11 below feature in the Council’s strategy document.
 Sandyacres Sports & Social Club on Sandyhurst Lane is defined in the Strategy and emerging Ashford Borough Local Plan as a Sports and Recreation Hub.